astronomer/airflow-guides/guides/cross-dag-dependencies.md

 The next method for creating cross-DAG dependencies is to add an `ExternalTaskSensor` to your downstream DAG.
 The downstream DAG will wait until a task is completed in the upstream DAG before moving on to the rest of the DAG.
 You can find more info on this sensor on the [Astronomer Registry](https://registry.astronomer.io/providers/apache-airflow/modules/externaltasksensor).

-> **Note**: In Airflow 2.2 a new way of waiting for events to happen was introduced: [Deferrable Operators](https://www.astronomer.io/guides/deferrable-operators/).
-A deferrable version of the `ExternalTaskSensor` is available, the [`ExternalTaskSensorAsync`](https://registry.astronomer.io/providers/astronomer-providers/modules/externaltasksensorasync).
+> **Note**: In Airflow 2.2+, a deferrable version of the `ExternalTaskSensor` is available, the [`ExternalTaskSensorAsync`](https://registry.astronomer.io/providers/astronomer-providers/modules/externaltasksensorasync).
+For more info on deferrable operators and their benefits, see [this guide](https://www.astronomer.io/guides/deferrable-operators/)

 This method is not as flexible as the `TriggerDagRunOperator`, since the dependency is implemented in the downstream DAG.
 It is ideal in situations where you have a downstream DAG that is dependent on multiple upstream DAGs.
 An example DAG using the `ExternalTaskSensor` is shown below: